 “It’s been tremendously exciting to bring back a crop that hasn’t been grown since Washington’s day.
 That’s kind of our mission, trying to represent this site as it was during his time,” said Dean Norton, the estate’s Director of Horticulture.
 “But I think it can become an amazing commercial crop for the state of Virginia.”

-The hemp plants at the estate have been grown to nearly eight feet.
-Additional hemp will be planted this year in the Sundries Field, along with flax, corn, cotton and tobacco.
-However, Norton said there aren’t plans to turn the estate into a booming hemp enterprise.
-Because all the farming, harvesting and production of the hemp plants are conducted as it would be during the Colonial Era, the current plot is essentially just for demonstration.
+The hemp plants at the estate are now eight feet tall.
+Additional hemp is being added to the Sundries Field this year, along with flax, corn, cotton and tobacco.
+Norton says there aren’t plans to turn the estate into a booming hemp enterprise, though.
+The current plot is only for demonstration due to the work it involves.
+All the farming, harvesting and production of the hemp plants follow the same process as during the Colonial Era.

-Response to the hemp plants have been overwhelmingly positive from visitors, who often stop to take photos next to the crop.
+Response to the hemp plants is overwhelmingly positive from visitors.
+Tourists even stop for photos next to the crop.

-“Agriculture is agriculture,” said Norton.
+Norton says that “agriculture is agriculture.
 “Whether it’s hemp or cotton or flowers, we can all learn from the practices we do.”